tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 There came the crying of my son, the door handle squeaking downwards, and shoe soles hurriedly beating against the floor.
 Loudening as something invisible charged towards me.
 There is no horror quite like knowing that something in the dark approaches.
 A horror that fixed me to the tiles, left to helplessly eye my oncoming fate.

-Darren hurled into me.
+Darren hurled his body into me.
 A heavyset man with a bulging gut and eyes to match.
 And I was stuck so rigidly within his animalistic gaze, which saw only prey before it, that I barely noticed the searing pain in my gut.
-It came, of course, when the adrenaline started to wear off.
+But the agony came, of course, once the adrenaline started to wear off.

-“It was always meant to be us,” the man told me, his scentless breath stinging my eyes as he hovered an inch away from me.
+“It was always meant to be us,” the man told me, his scentless breath stinging my eyes as he hovered an inch away from my face.

 Realisation hit once the terror abated.
 The terror of trying and failing to smell his breath — inhuman breath neither stale nor rosy.
 But that was Darren.
+Had always been Darren.
 He was nothing.
 Just an empty vessel.
-And I’d always known that, somehow.
-Just never had any proof until that dreadful day.
+I’d always known that, somehow.
+I just never had any proof until that dreadful day.

-I realised, as my abdomen started to throb, that my brother-in-law had thrust something into me.
-Sharp steel buried in my flesh and, I would later learn, just shy of puncturing my lung.
-Then Darren lifted his free hand to my hair and brushed it off my ear — some practised idea of what it means to be human — as he continued to twist the knife deeper into my gut.
+I realised, as my abdomen started to throb, that my brother-in-law had buried something in me.
+Sharp steel in my flesh, just shy of puncturing my lung.
+Then Darren lifted his free hand to my hair and brushed it off my ear — a practised idea of what it means to be human — as he continued to twist the knife deeper into my gut.
 Something he’d seen me do to Anna, I think.
+And that made me feel sicker.
+Reminded me that the creature before me was no person.

-And that, in itself, made me feel sicker.
-Reminded me that this creature before me was no person.
-It propelled me though.
+Still, that awful concept propelled me.
 Motivated me, as Darren continued to talk, to plunge my quaking fingers into the back pocket of my jeans.

 “Don’t worry about this,” the man whispered, motioning at the blade in my belly.
-“I’ll take you home now. *Quietly*.
+“I’ll take you back to the van. *Quietly*.
 And I’ll get you fixed up.
 Then I’ll look after you, baby.
 I’ll tend to you.
 Care for you, just as I have for the past two years.
-Look after you so much better than my weak, pathetic excuse for a—”
+I will care for you so much better than my weak, pathetic excuse for a—”

 Halfway through the man’s long monologue, powered by the last dregs of adrenaline and blood in my fading body, I punched my makeshift weapon forwards — a set of keys that I wielded between my two middle fingers.